 1 How is the local economy?

-5 What is the best career advice that you have ever received?
+5 What is the best piece of career advice that you have ever received?

 Editor’s note: Appearing periodically, 5 Questions With spotlights a professional’s take on the economy and an industry.
 If you have a suggestion for a subject for this feature, please email Bill Kline at [email protected]